 The young narrator explains that his friend with autism is good at some things and not so good at others — just like everyone else!
 In an informative, positive tone, he addresses issues such as sensory sensitivity, communication differences, unique ways of playing, and insistence on routine.
 At the end of the book are notes for adults, which supplement the text with facts and explanations for teachers and classmates’ parents.

 My Mouth Is a Volcano!

 All of Louis thoughts are very important to him.
-In fact, his thoughts are so important to him that when he has something to say, his words begin to wiggle, and then they do the jiggle, then his tongue pushes all of his important words up against his teeth and he erupts, or interrupts others.
+In fact, his thoughts are so important to him that when he has something to say, he erupts, or interrupts others.
 His mouth is a volcano!
 This story takes an empathetic approach to the habit of interrupting and teaches children a witty technique to capture their rambunctious thoughts and words for expression at an appropriate time.
 Told from Louis’s perspective, the story provides parents, teachers, and counselors with an entertaining way to teach children the value of respecting others by listening and waiting for their turn to speak.

 P.K.
 Pinkerton and the Case of the Deadly Desperados

 The year is 1862, and 12-year-old P.K.
 “Pinky” Pinkerton is on the run from Whittlin’ Walt and his gang of ruthless desperados.
 P.K. is determined to hold on to Ma’s last priceless possession: the deed to a large amount of land and silver mines in the Nevada Mountains.
 P.K. will have to be both clever and cunning to evade the band of outlaws.
 All this is seen through the eyes of P.K., a half-Lakota kid with Asperger Syndrome, which makes him chronically unable to interpret the intentions of people around him.